 The Centre for Urban Environments (CUE) is working to make urban environments healthier and more sustainable for all life.
 Key to achieving this vision is the mobilization of knowledge across fields, disciplines and sectors.
 Our members work closely with businesses, non-government organizations and policymakers to translate their high-level scholarship into transformative recommendations.
 This scholarship is frequently the product of collaboration across traditional disciplinary boundaries, orientated around a shared concern for our cities, environments and planet.

 To facilitate this communication among disparate groups, CUE provides annual funds for faculty, post-docs and students to hold workshops, symposia and seminars in any discipline related to urban environments at University of Toronto.
 These symposia and seminars serve as a supplement to CUE’s ongoing Seminar Series.
+We are currently accepting applications for the CUE Workshop Grant.
+The application deadline is November 19, 2021.
+Further details and instructions are available here.

 Past Workshops and Symposia